brodieG/aammrtf/README.md

 ```

 That's a lot of typing / copy pasting to write a test.
 Instead, in `aammrtf`
-snapshot testing the test will look like:
+snapshot testing the test is:

 ```{r}
 input <- matrix(1:6, nrow=2)